romulocintra/user-locale-client-hints/README.md

 ## Privacy and Security Considerations

+There are some concerns that exposing this information would give trackers, advertisers and malicious web services another fingerprinting vector.
+That said, this information may or may not already be available to a certain extent to such services, based on the host and the user’s settings.
+So the use of `Sec-CH-` prefix is to forbid access to these headers containing `Locale Preferences` information from JavaScript, and demarcate them as browser-controlled client hints so they can be documented and included in requests without triggering CORS preflights.

 Client Hints provides a powerful content negotiation mechanism that enables us to adapt content to users' needs without compromising their privacy.
 It does that by requiring server opt-in, which guarantees that access to the information requires active and tracable action on the server's side.
 As such, the mechanism does not increase the web's current active fingerprinting surface.
 The [Security Considerations](https://datatracker.ietf.org/doc/html/rfc8942#section-4) of HTTP Client Hints and the [Security Considerations](https://tools.ietf.org/html/draft-davidben-http-client-hint-reliability-02#section-5) of Client Hint Reliability likewise apply to this proposal.

+## FAQ

+- **Q:** Does this proposal support non BCP-47 preferences?
+- **A:** *At the moment we are inclined to use BCP-47, but scalability it's important and a mechanism that allows non-BCP47 data to be available as user preference it's desirable, the `-u-key` prefix might enable ways for doing it*

+- **Q:** Aren’t you adding a lot of new headers?
+Isn’t that going to bloat requests?
+- **A:** *It’s true this proposal adds multiple new headers per request.
+But we don’t expect every site to use or need all the hints for every request, and the `Sec-CH-Locale-Preferences` single header is able to provide most of the needed information.

+- **Q:** I have to parse `en-Latn-US-u-ca-gregory-cu-EUR-hc-h24-ms-uksystem` string to get 'hour cycle' value?
+- **A:** *You either parse and search wanted language tags or use individual `Locale-Preferences` options*

 ## References
 - [Design Doc - User Preferences on the Web](https://docs.google.com/document/d/1YWkivRAR8OcKQqIqbdfi4_fksBjAdfGqUumpdCQ_aGs/edit#heading=h.2efe18287cds)